cleder/type-ignore/README.md

 # Alternatives

-At the time I wrote this I could not find a tool to add and remove type ignore comments, only after I published this on GitHub I found out that I reinvented the wheel.
+At the time I wrote this I could not find a tool to add and remove type ignore comments, only after I published this on GitHub :octocat: I found out that I reinvented the wheel 🤦️.

 - [mypy-silent](https://github.com/whtsky/mypy-silent) - Automatically add or remove `# type: ignore` comments to silence mypy.
 Inspired by `pylint-silent`.
 - [mypy_clean_slate](https://github.com/geo7/mypy_clean_slate) - CLI tool for providing a clean slate for mypy usage within a project.